Universities of Wisconsin AI News and Initiatives

 Enterprise AI Tools & Strategic Growth

-• UW–Madison offers vetted generative AI tools—including Microsoft Copilot, Google Gemini, Webex and Zoom AI—securely integrated for research, teaching, and admin use.
+• UW–Madison offers a suite of vetted generative AI tools—including Microsoft Copilot Chat, Google Gemini, Google NotebookLM, Zoom AI Companion, and related services—configured with enhanced privacy and data protections for use in research, teaching, and administrative work.

 UW-Milwaukee